techieareef/geofence/README.md

 ### Step 1:
 Run the command to clone the project: git clone "https://github.com/techieareef/geofence.git".
 ### step 2:
-Move to Geofence directory and configure the frame work in (Android Studio).
+Move to Geofence directory and configure the frame work.
 ### step 3:
 Run the command to get / upgrade the dependencies: "flutter pub get".
 ### step 4: